Sydney-Informatics-Hub/geopython/03-ML_workflow.md

 ## Step 3 - Assign geophys values to target locations

-We need to assign the values of each of these geophyiscal datasets (predictor variables) to the target class (i.e. mineral deposit locations).
+We need to assign the values of each of these geophysical datasets (predictor variables) to the target class (i.e. mineral deposit locations).
-The assumption being that the occurnece of some mineral deposit (e.g. Cu) is a function of x1, x2, x3, x4, x5, x6.
+The assumption being that the occurrence of some mineral deposit (e.g. Cu) is a function of x1, x2, x3, x4, x5, x6.
-Where the Resitivity is x1, the distance to a Neoprotezoic fault is x2, the value of DEM, magnetic TMI, and Gravity is x3, x4, and x5, and the geologica basement unit is x6.
+Where the Resistivity is x1, the distance to a Neoprotezoic fault is x2, the value of DEM, magnetic TMI, and Gravity is x3, x4, and x5, and the geological basement unit is x6.

 ```python